-Usually, the most of the causes of red eye can be treated either at home or by a vet.
-Antibiotics can usually counter infections.
+Usually, you can treat most of the causes of red-eye, either at home or by a vet.
+Antibiotics can generally counter infections.
 If something is stuck in the rabbit’s eye, it should be washed out with a saline rinse or gently removed with a q-tip.
-However, should the rabbit exhibit fur loss or swelling around its eyes, grinding teeth, or lethargy, take it to the vet immediately.
-More serious ailments such as abscesses, ulcers, or inflammation due to dental disease can only be diagnosed and treated by a vet.
+However, should the rabbit exhibit fur loss or swelling around its eyes, grinding teeth, or lethargy, immediately take it to the vet.
+A vet can only diagnose and treat more serious ailments such as abscesses, ulcers, or inflammation due to dental disease.

 This article covers the causes, treatment, and prevention of the most common conditions resulting in rabbits presenting red, swollen, and inflamed eyes.

 Why are Rabbits Prone to Getting Red, Inflamed Eyes?

 The anatomy of rabbits’ eyes is the main reason they are susceptible to hyperemia.
 The large size and position of the eyes on the sides of their heads mean they are more likely to get things stuck in them, resulting in irritation or infection.
 It is also more probable objects in the environment injure them.
 The location of the tear ducts, below the eye and just above the teeth, increases the likelihood of dental issues affecting their eyes.

 What are the Causes of Red, Inflamed Eyes in Your Rabbit?